-Recent efforts by the Judicial Council and the trial courts to amend Government Code section 77203 and increase the amount of the 1 percent cap have been supported by the Department of Finance and the Legislature.
-Commencing June 30, 2014, and concluding June 30, 2019, a trial court could carry over unexpended funds in an amount not to exceed 1 percent of the court's operating budget from the prior fiscal year.
-In 2019, Government Code section 77203 was amended so that a trial court may carry over unexpended funds in an amount not to exceed 3 percent of the court's operating budget from the prior fiscal year from the prior fiscal year commencing June 30, 2020 (Attachment B).
+Efforts by the Judicial Council and the trial courts to amend Government Code section 77203 and increase the amount of the 1 percent cap have been supported by the Department of Finance and the Legislature.
+Commencing June 30, 2014 and concluding June 30, 2019, a trial court could carry over unexpended funds in an amount not to exceed 1 percent of the court's operating budget from the prior fiscal year.
+In 2019, Government Code section 77203 was amended so that a trial court may carry over unexpended funds in an amount not to exceed 3 percent of the court's operating budget from the prior fiscal year commencing June 30, 2020 (Attachment B).